Vibram FiveFingers Spyridon LS

 It should be pretty obvious that these shoes are not going to protect the soles of your feet as well as a trail shoe or hiking boot.
 That’s what you get with a thin, flexible sole and effectively no midsole.
 If you hike on an abundance of pointy, jagged rocks, you might want to reserve these for wearing after the hike.
 This shoe does have a feature that absorbs and spreads some of the impact of stepping on a rock, in the form of a nylon mesh insert that is between the sole and the very thin insole.
 Its goal is to spread the impact of a rock strike across a wider area and give the soles of your feet a little more protection.

-It’s fair to say that ‘a little more protection’ is accurate – I think these provide more protection that Fivefingers that don’t have the mesh, but you are still going to feel and potentially get a bit of a sore spot or bruise by a firm step onto a pointy rock.
+It’s fair to say that "a little more protection" is accurate.
+I think these provide more protection than Fivefingers that don’t have the mesh, but you are still going to feel and potentially get a bit of a sore spot or bruise by a firm step onto a pointy rock.
 I am reasonably careful with these shoes, avoiding the most jagged trails in them.
 I also don’t hike in these with a heavy pack on that might lead to some heavier footfalls.
 With those provisos, I am well into my second pair of Spyridons, have probably walked close to 400 miles in them between the two pair, and I have not bruised my feet walking or hiking in them.